daviscook477/kparser/README.md

 A bidirectional converter between scml projects and klei animation files.

+**Please take a look at an updated version by skairunner [here](https://github.com/skairunner/kanimal-SE).
+It is a convenient to use standalone program with additional features like interpolating between keyframes**

 For the direction (klei animation files -> scml project) this tool must be used in tandem with a unity asset extractor.
 You will have to use the asset extractor to get the game files - specifically you are looking for the atlas file (a single png that contains image data for an animation) and the corresponding (they have the same name) `*.build` and `*.anim` file.
 Then this tool can convert that into an scml project.